-On a more general level, the vernacular principle of restitutive justice can also be seen in the discourse of news articles on compensation demands and exchanges.
-Simbu Nius also reports the various demands for monetary compensation by rural hauslain for various kinds of harms.
+On a more general level, the vernacular principle of restitutive justice also shapes the discourse of news articles on compensation demands and exchanges.
 Compensation news articles all tend to contain the same elements, making each story an instance of a recognized type.
-They are often grouped together, and in one issue, several articles on compensation appeared in a two-page section entitled "The compensation page" (Simbu Nius 1988b).
-Compensation articles focus on either an askim (demand, request) by one named lain of another lain or group (Simbu Nius 1987g; Simbu Nius 1987a), or the event at which one group pays compensation to another [].
-In either kind of article, the mak bilong kompenseisen (compensation mark, compensation target), a specific quantity of pigs and money to be paid, is usually mentioned (Gigmai 1988b; Gigmai 1988c; Simbu Nius 1987f).
+Articles on compensation are also often grouped together, and in one issue, several articles on compensation appeared in a two-page section entitled "The compensation page" (Simbu Nius 1988b, 21-22).
+Compensation articles focus on either an askim (demand, request) by one named hauslain of another hauslain or group (Simbu Nius 1987f; Simbu Nius 1987a), or the event at which one group pays compensation to another (Gigmai 1988b; Simbu Nius 1987g).
+In either kind of article, the mak bilong kompenseisen (compensation mark, compensation target), a specific quantity of pigs and money to be paid, is usually mentioned (Gigmai 1988b; Gigmai 1988c; Simbu Nius 1987g).
 The cause of the harm to the demanding group is also briefly noted.
 For instance, if someone dies in a car accident, the lain of the accident victim demands from the lain of the driver, and gives them a specific mark to meet.
 When the article reports the details of the payment of this, it is usually described as a public event, and may note the number of people who attended (e.g. Simbu Nius 1987a).

 In articles on compensation payments, the group paying compensation often does not meet the mark.
 This usually prompts an angry reaction by the recipients, and in one story the recipients lobbed spears in the direction of the donors.
-In this article the reporter makes sure to note that the recipients were only "a little angry" and that no one was injured (Simbu Nius 1987f).
+In this article the reporter makes sure to note that the recipients were only "a little angry" and that no one was injured (Simbu Nius 1987g).
 In other words, although the mark is not reached, the compensation offered is usually not refused.